-- 2006 - Present - Veterinary Medical Officer, USDA-ARS National Animal Disease Center, Ames, IA.
+- Research Veterinary Medical Officer, USDA-ARS-National Animal Disease Center, Affiliate Associate Professor

 I am a Research Veterinary Medical Officer at the USDA-ARS National Animal Disease Center (NADC) in Ames, Iowa, assigned to the project to study the virulence properties of swine viral pathogens and develop intervention strategies against them.
 I have 20 years of experience in swine production and animal health research.
 The primary focus of my laboratory is influenza A virus (IAV) in swine.
 IAV represents a unique agent that is pathogen to pigs, humans, and numerous other species, and the NADC studies focus on IAV in the natural swine host.
 Three areas of IAV research involve investigating virulence properties, characterizing currently circulating and emerging IAV in swine, and developing novel vaccine approaches.
 Recent efforts focused on the 2009 pandemic H1N1, H3N2 variants in humans, swine H3N2 viruses, and the interplay between human seasonal and swine adapted IAV between the two host species.
 As an RNA virus with an immense capacity to undergo genetic change, monitoring genetic evolution and correlating the genetic changes with properties of virus and virus-host interaction is a critical area of research for IAV.
 This is the subject area that the Iowa State University BCB program has obvious potential for interaction between faculty and students and NADC scientists.